Directors’ Responsibilities for Health and Safety

 Under section 2(1) of the Company Directors Disqualification Act 1986, liable directors can be disqualified if they are convicted of an indictable offence.
 A Magistrates’ Court may impose a disqualification for up to five years, while higher courts may disqualify for up to 15 years.
 This punishment is exercised at the discretion of the court without the need for further investigation or evidence of mismanagement.

-It’s also important to note that the consequence of health and safety failures can extend far beyond the courtroom.
+It’s also important to note that the consequences of health and safety failures can extend far beyond the courtroom.
 For organisations faced with a publicity order, the reputational damage can be significant and long-lasting.
 The adverse publicity generated by such incidents can tarnish the organisation’s public image, damaging customer trust, and stakeholder relationships.

 DH Willis & Sons Ltd Case Study